mathewlowry/myhub-gpt/AIgents behind the scenes.md

 extracted from [[chatgpt integration plans]] :
 ### Behind the scenes: respecting token limits

-Behind the scenes, obviously, there are some calculations being made to ensure the token limit is not exceeded, as explained in [[experimental method]].
+Behind the scenes, obviously, there are some calculations being made to ensure the token limit is not exceeded, as explained in [[experimental methods]].

 *(Note: this section needs to be regularly doublechecked against the ever-evolving worlds of token limits; it currently reflects a 16k limit).*
 #### Upon item creation